pnwairfire/bluesky-aws/docs/aws-setup.md

 ```

 #### Configure apache
- - optionally install ssl certificates and conigure apache to use it
+ - optionally install ssl certificates and configure apache to use it
  - optionally create .htpasswd file if you're going to use basic auth to password protect the admin site
 ```
 sudo htpasswd -c /etc/apache2/.htpasswd bluesky-aws-user1  # replace 'bluesky-aws-user1' with desired username
 sudo htpasswd /etc/apache2/.htpasswd bluesky-aws-user2
 ```
- - To configure apache virtual host to proxy to admin UI, create virtualhost config file `/etc/apache2/sites-available/foo.conf` containing the something like following (modified appropriately).
+ - To configure an apache virtual host to proxy to the admin UI, create virtualhost config file `/etc/apache2/sites-available/foo.conf` containing something like following (modified appropriately).
 Basic auth and ssl configuration are optional.
 ```
 SSLStrictSNIVHostCheck off